 Peace management would dictate exactly the opposite: every individual would be a precious dynamo of good and evil.
 New social instruments will magnify their good traits and channel their evil ones into semi-harmless games and theatrics; modify, reject and replace them with better ones as necessary.

 Despite the righteous messaging of Moses, Buddha, Jesus and Mohammed, the ratio of good to bad acts has not seemed to change throughout history.
 Good Pagans were just as upright and numerous in proportion back then, as good people are today.
 Vicious Pagans were just as obnoxious and numerous as today’s religious/ideological bigots and brutal criminals.
 The human sacrifice they demand today, in jihad and holy war (religious or ideological), are continuations of blood-soaked sacrifices their predecessors performed face-to-face.
-Many non-believers, devout atheists and situational ethicists straddle the fence, as they did in the past, uncertain which way the wind blows to their best advantage.
+As many non-believers, devout atheists and situational ethicists straddle the fence today as they did in the past, uncertain which way the wind would blow to their best advantage.

 So we’ve never figured out how to change the ratio of good and bad human acts.
 None of our saints have done so, none of our Prophets and no Saviors.
 I doubt that anyone else will ever manage it.

 We could, however, shift the quality of our actions toward the good (or the bad) end of the ethical spectrum.
 For example, we could strengthen the Bill of Rights and shift our society towards better ethics, or revert to genocide and slavery and shift more people and their decisions toward evil.